Rajesh-Detroja/ChiTaH/README.md

 bash ChiTaH.sh -1 .R1.fastq -2 .R2.fastq -c config.txt
 ```

 That's it!
-This command will automatically run paired-end datasets of sample 1 and sample 2 and it will generated output matrix table in the file `all_chimeras.tsv`
+This command will automatically run paired-end datasets of samples hybrid_50 and hybrid_100 and it will generated output matrix table in the file `all_chimeras.tsv`

 <br></br>